 Please see my full disclosure policy here for more information.

 Depending on which stunning Holland America Cruise ship you are on, you will have a plethora of dining options at your disposal.
-Here is a breakdown on the amazing culinary options that you may have available to you on your Holland America Cruise!:
+Holland America does a superb job in the food department.
+Here is a collection of Holland America dining reviews from our various Holland America cruises!:

 Creative Asian fusion cuisine served by knowledgeable staff members who are familiar with the food and take time to get to know you personally made out dinner in the Tamarind one of the highlights of our cruise!

-Lunch consisted of soup, salad, dumplings, sushi and a spring roll, and was served with the same careful attention to detail that made our dinner experience so special.
+Lunch in the Tamarind consisted of soup, salad, dumplings, sushi and a spring roll, and was served with the same careful attention to detail that made our dinner experience so special.

 Classy and traditional, the food and service in the Pinnacle Grill made our evening a special one.
 I had a wonderful piece of fillet mignon that must have been 4 inches thick and our dinner mates had some of the biggest shrimp cocktail that I have ever seen!
 Yum, my mouth is watering just thinking about it…